RaiderFZ/weather-stats-app/README.md

 4. Open `http://localhost:5173` in your browser.

 ## Features
-- Displays a line chart with static temperature data (to be replaced with API data).
+- Fetches weather data from OpenWeatherMap API for a user-specified city.
+- Supports switching between line, bar, and pie chart types using Pinia.
+- Handles request cancellation with AbortController.
+- Filters weather data by date range.
 - Built with Vue 3, TypeScript, Pinia, and Chart.js.